Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 Our guide will share just how you can do that, with some area history to accompany the seasonal events and year-round fun that keeps Statesville on our bucket list.

-• More Things to Do in Statesville and Nearby (Related Posts)
+- What To Do in Statesville NC and Nearby (Related Posts)

 You can skip ahead to any of these sections or continue reading a condensed set of facts about Statesville.